-Now we have a Mexican restaurant that we like-and we found out that they switched their, their refried beans and put lard in them.
-So we asked them, do they have beans without lard-and yes, they have beans without lard.
+We have a Mexican restaurant that we like-and we found out that they switched their refried beans and put lard in them.
+So, we asked them, do they have beans without lard-and yes, they have beans without lard.
 But I told Delores, I said, 'I'm not going to go back there.'
-So she found out that they will give us beans without any lard in them-fine!
+She found out that they will give us beans without any lard in them-fine!

-- So if it's unclean foods, is that the least that you think it is? - What about tithes and offerings?
+- If it's unclean foods, is that the least that you think it is? - What about tithes and offerings?

-There are a lot of people who think that is the least, and the truth of the matter is, is the covetousness of their own-which is not theirs, because that which belongs to God belongs to God.
+There are a lot of people who think that is the least, and the truth of the matter is, is that the covetousness of their own-which is not theirs, because that which belongs to God belongs to God.
 That which belongs to Caesar-he even takes it before you get it now-that belongs to Caesar.
 So, which is the least of the commandments?
 You think about it!

-- How about the Holy Days? - And is that not a lie to justify not keeping the Holy Days because you think those are the least of the commandments?
+- How about the Holy Days? - Is that not a lie to justify not keeping the Holy Days because you think those are the least of the commandments?

 But what does God always do with the least?
 What does God always do with the least?
 That becomes the most profound!
-And that's why the Holy Days are so profound.
-Contain the whole meaning, contain the whole plan of God and God has buried it in a section of the Bible which people consider the least-the book of Leviticus.
+That's why the Holy Days are so profound.
+They contain the whole meaning, contain the whole plan of God and God has buried it in a section of the Bible which people consider the least, the book of Leviticus.
+That is something, when you really begin to analyze this.

-So that is something, when you really begin to analyze this.
-Now let's come back to 1-John 2:6: "Anyone who claims to dwell in Him is obligating himself also to walk even as He Himself walked."
-So that's more than just strict, letter of the law, commandment-keeping and all of that sort of thing.
+1-John 2:6: "Anyone who claims to dwell in Him is obligating himself also to walk even as He Himself walked."
+That's more than just strict, letter of the Law, commandment-keeping and all of that sort of thing.
 It is very profound.
 What did Jesus do?
 What did Jesus say that He always did?

-Let's go to John 8.
 Let's see some things, which are also tying right in with this.
-And before I get done with this whole study, I'm also going to do some parallels between the Gospel of John and the Epistles of John-and I think we're going to find that that's going to be most revealing.
+Before I get done with this whole study, I'm also going to do some parallels between the Gospel of John and the Epistles of John-and I think we're going to find that that's going to be most revealing.
 Absolutely the most revealing!

-Let's notice again how John makes this clear-cut.
+Notice again how John makes this clear-cut.
 All the way through the Gospel of John and the Epistles of John he makes it absolutely clear-cut!

-Let's pick it up here in John 8:23: "And He said to them, 'You are from beneath; I am from above.
-You are of this world; I am not of this world...
-[Now, you tie that in with John 17:11-18-we are not of this world.] ...
-That is why I said to you that you shall die in your sins; for if you do not believe that I AM, you shall die in your sins'" (vs 23-24).
+John 8:23: "And He said to them, 'You are from beneath; I am from above.
+You are of this world; I am not of this world... [tie that in with John 17:11-18-we are not of this world] ...
+That is why I said to you that you shall die in your sins; for if you do not believe that I AM, you shall die in your sins" (vs 23-24).